ahmedhamid13/ecommerce-api/README.md

     * DELETE    /users/sign_out
         >> params: uid, access-token, client

-    and Authenticate all requests you must pass this params: uid, access-token, client, with every request
+    To Authenticate all requests you must pass this params: uid, access-token, client, with every request

 # By: Ahmed Abdelhamid